 Early Retirement Finances

 My biggest fear with early retirement is that I’d have to go back to work for a corporation again.
 What if we run out of money and can’t pay our bills?
 I don’t want to be a Walmart greeter when I’m 65.
 (Not that there’s anything wrong with that.)
 Going back to work for someone else would be the worst case scenario for me.
-I can’t take being told what to do after 5 years of complete independence.
-I don’t mind working part-time for myself, though.
-Self employment suits me much better than being an employee.
-I can follow my own agenda and take my time on it.
-I really hate being told what to do.
+I can’t handle being told what to do after 6 years of autonomy.
+Part time self-employment suits me much better than being a corporate employee.
+I can follow my own agenda and take my time on projects.
+I really hate being told what to do after tasting freedom.

-Things are going well so far, but retiring early could mean 50+ years of less income and that is a long time.
-The early years of retirement are crucial because a few bad years can irreversibly damage your retirement portfolio.
+Things are going well so far, but retiring early could mean 50+ years of less income.
+That’s a long time to be retired.
+The first few years of retirement are crucial because a few bad years can do irreversible damage to your retirement portfolio.
 This is called the sequence of return risk.
 That’s why my goal is to keep increasing our net worth (or at least keep it stable) while we are still in our 40s and early 50s.
-Once we reach 55, I would then be more comfortable with drawing down our accounts.
+Once we reach 55, I would be more comfortable with drawing down our accounts.

-I have been extremely lucky because the stock and housing market have been on a roll since I retired in 2012.
-Our net worth almost doubled since I quit working full-time (+93%.)
-That’s really amazing!
+We have been extremely lucky because the stock and housing market have been doing very well since I retired in 2012.
+Incredibly, our net worth doubled since I quit working full-time.
 A large part of this is due to Mrs. RB40.
-She is still working and this enabled us to save and invest over the last 5 years.
+She is still working and this has enabled us to save and invest over the last 6 years.
 I’m very happy with our finances and I’m confident we could weather an economic recession at this point.

 Looking back now, I think I may have early retired a bit prematurely.
 Our finances were good, but not great.
 If the stock market had crashed right after I retired, we might not have been able to handle it without some drastic lifestyle change.
-However, early retirement is working out because our investments did very well over the last 5 years.
-Now, our finances are solid and I’m ready for Mrs. RB40 to join me in early retirement.
+However, early retirement is working out because our investments have done very well over the last 6 years.
+Now, our finances are solid and I’m ready for my wife to join me in early retirement.

 Yes, our recent financial success is largely due to investment gains.
 It isn’t all luck, though.
-We put our finances in a position to succeed by investing and minimizing expenses.
+We put ourselves in a position to succeed by investing and minimizing expenses since I started working in 1996.
 Here are the things we’ve done to get here.

-- Dry run – We saved all of the income from my old job for one year before I retired.
+- Early retirement dry run– We saved all of the income from my old job for one year before I retired.
 This gave me the confidence I needed to retire early.
 It also acclimated us to living on a more moderate income.

-- Part time self employment – I make some money from Retire by 40 and that income is very helpful.
+- Part time self-employment – I make some money from Retire by 40 and that income is very helpful.
 I highly recommend working part time on something you enjoy after retirement.
 A little active income goes a long way in retirement and it keeps life interesting.
+At this age, you don’t want to stop using your brain.

-- Mrs. RB40 still works – Mrs. RB40 liked her work and wasn’t ready to retire yet.
-Over the last year, she has been considering early retirement more.
+- Mrs. RB40 still works – Mrs. RB40 likes her work and hasn’t been ready to retire yet.
+Over these last 2 years, she has been considering early retirement more.
 She wants more time for herself and work is getting in the way.
 She is planning to retire by 2020 or maybe a little earlier if work dissatisfaction really kicks in.

 - Minimize lifestyle inflation – Our spending was very low in 2012 when I retired because I cut back on everything to minimize our annual expense.
-It’s been increasing a bit because we are doing well financially, but we still spend much less than we earn.
-At this point, we are very comfortable with this level of expenditure and should be able to keep our lifestyle inflation under control.
+It’s been increasing a bit because we are doing well financially, but we still spend much less than our income.
+At this point, we are very comfortable with this level of expenditure.
 We spend about $55,000 per year.

-- Keep track of our cash flow– I track our income and expenses in detail every month.
-I don’t want to start depleting our funds yet so our income needs be higher than our expenses on the average.
+- Keep track of our cash flow – I track our income and expenses in detail every month.
+I don’t want to start depleting our funds yet so our income needs to be higher than our expenses on the average.
 Tracking your monthly cash flow is a very useful exercise for everyone.
-You can evaluate your expenses monthly and see if your purchases really increase your level of happiness.
+You can evaluate your expenses monthly and see if your expenditures really increase your level of happiness.

-- Keep investing – I invested all our excess cash flow and partake in the stock and housing market gain over the last 5 years.
+- Keep investing– I invested all our excess cash flow and partake in the stock and housing market gain over the last 6 years.
 Our net worth wouldn’t have doubled if we just stuck the money in the bank.

-- Monitor our retirement projection –I have been using Personal Capital’s Retirement Planner to monitor our retirement plan.
+- Monitor our retirement projection–I have been using Personal Capital’s Retirement Planner to monitor our retirement plan.
 It takes all our real expenses and investments into account, then calculates our chance of having a successful retirement.
-Things look great for now, but it can change if our expenses increase too much or if too many investments go bad.
+Things look great for now, but it can change if our expenses increase too much or if too many investments fail.
 This is a good way to look ahead so you can make adjustments as needed.

 The combination of all these efforts put our finances on a good foundation that should last for many years to come.
 Even if the economy stumbles, I’m sure we could adapt and adjust accordingly.